Although charms can be deployed in isolation, they are typically used alongside

 juju deploy wiki-simple --overlay ~/model-a/wiki-simple.yaml

-You can co-locate applications using the placement directive key in the bundle.
+You can co-locate applications using the placement key

-the application definition.
-Where supported by the cloud provider, it is also
+definition.
+When LXD is supported by the backing cloud it is also possible to

-possible to isolate charms by including the container format in the placement
+isolate charms by including the container format in the placement directive.

 mysql: charm: "cs:trusty/mysql-57" num_units: 1 to: - lxd:wordpress/0 annotations: "gui-x": "139" "gui-y": "168"

-which will install the MySQL application into an LXD container on the same
+This will install the MySQL application into a LXD container on the same

 machine as the wordpress/0 unit.
 You can check the output from